Question

 Resume Experts • 10+ Years Experience

-The word "develop" is one of the most overused verbs on resumes today.
-While it describes the process of creating, building, or improving something, it's become so common that it fails to make an impact on hiring managers who see it dozens of times per day.
+The word "develop" is one of the most overused terms on resumes today.
+While it accurately describes the process of creating, building, or improving something, it's become so generic that it fails to capture the specific value you brought to your projects and initiatives.

-I've compiled powerful synonyms you can use instead of "develop" that will make your resume more compelling and help you stand out from other candidates.
-These alternatives will help you communicate your specific contributions more effectively and demonstrate your value to potential employers.
+I've compiled some powerful synonyms you can use instead of Develop.
+Each alternative is designed to help you stand out and communicate your value more effectively to potential employers.

 Better Alternatives to Use Instead